littlealex003/chromebookDevSetup/LOW_LEVEL_CHROMEBOOK.md

+** Root Login **

+* Pressing Ctrl + D at the screen with the red exclamation mark on startup will take you to your Chrome OS install but pressing Ctrl + L will take you to the BIOS screen to boot from your USB drive.
+Let’s turn on the Ctrl + L functionality next:

+* Press Ctrl + D at the initial startup screen to load Chrome OS.
+* Press Ctrl + Alt + F2 at the Chrome OS login screen.

+* Login using the password chronos

 **Access Root OS** (*requires Developer Mode to be enabled???*)

 Press Ctrl + Alt + T to bring up a terminal window tab.